-We consistently find that enterprises make rapid risk reductions by focusing on improving identity management and device security.
-These two core components of the Zero Trust eXtended (ZTX) ecosystem build confidence with executives that the organization can realize security benefits from its Zero Trust program quickly.
+We consistently find that enterprises have the earliest and rapidest success if they focus on improving identity management and device security.
+These two core components of the Zero Trust eXtended (ZTX) ecosystem drive rapid risk reduction and build confidence with executives that the organization can realize security benefits from its Zero Trust program quickly.

-It's A Marathon, Not A Sprint
+It's A Marathon Not A Sprint

 Zero Trust implementation is a gradual process.
 Defining a big-bang sprint project to move to Zero Trust is unlikely to be successful.
 Work with existing security capabilities and migrate gradually to the Zero Trust model.
-Implement significant, strategic change over a two year timeframe.
+It took your company years to get to where it is now; don't expect anything else as you implement change in security at a strategic level.